Our Curriculum

 Maths

 Maths at Philip Southcote School offers pupils a relevant, broad and purposeful curriculum that will show the relevance of Maths in ‘Learning for Life’ and puts our pupils’ needs at the heart of the curriculum.
-We deliver Maths through real life contexts and cross curricular topics.
-We are passionate about making learning fun, relevant and exciting.
-Our vision is that all pupils will be financially literate, gain cultural capital and a valuable awareness of the benefits and opportunity Maths can have.
+We are passionate about making learning fun, and exciting.
+Our vision is that all pupils will gain the maths life skills to help them make sense of the world and become more independent to navigate the world around them.

 We help every pupil reach their full potential through a carefully planned step by step progression of objectives combined with teaching methods that explain clearly and deepen understanding (rather than just procedures).
 We are strong advocates of ‘hands on’ practical equipment, kinaesthetic or visual methods and embrace any technology from calculators to apps that can help our pupils apply their knowledge in real life.

-We help every individual pupil reach their full potential in the subject and recognise the value of qualifications that enable our pupils to be part of a sustainable workforce.
-Through careful monitoring of data against the Southcote Solar Steps and termly standardised tests pupils identified as needing extra support can access additional small group sessions or 1:1 precision teaching.
+We help every individual pupil reach their full potential in the subject and recognise the value of qualifications that enable our pupils to progress towards becoming a sustainable workforce.
+Through careful monitoring of data against the Southcote Solar Steps and summative assessments pupils progress is tracked and monitored and any pupils identified as needing extra support can access additional small group sessions.

-As well as individual work, our pupils work in pairs or small groups to complete Maths activities.
-Pupils develop the social and collaborative skills that enable them to express choices, make decisions and reason their opinions.
-Our school values of trust, respect, responsibility, kindness, courage and excellence are all fundamental in succeeding, not only in successfully completing a Maths related challenge, but in life!
+As well as individual work, we encourage our pupils to work in pairs, small groups and engage in actively in whole class discussions.
+Pupils develop the social and collaborative skills that enable them to express choices, make decisions and reason their opinions and develop social skills embedded in our school values (trust, respect, responsibility, kindness, courage and excellence).

-In our Sixth Form, Numeracy remains an integral part of pupils’ learning.
-It is embedded throughout focussed independent life skills work.
-Pupils learn and apply mathematical skills both within school and the wider community, in theory and in practise.
-Some key themes are managing money and economic wellbeing, cooking for themselves and others, (including helping to run our onsite café), home and plant care, reading and using train timetables, and paying in shops.
-All pupils work towards accreditations tailored to their needs and seamlessly continue their learning from Key Stage 4 to achieve Entry Level or GCSE qualifications.
+In our Sixth Form pupils from main school will continue their maths learning journey this may be continuing to study for a qualification or progressing onto the Wheel of Independence in which maths everyday skills are explicitly taught through as much hands-on real-life experience as possible.
+The qualification pathway is agreed with students and parents within the autumn term and reviewed at the end of each year.
+Sixth Form pupils learn and apply mathematical skills both within school and the wider community, in theory and in practise.
+Some key themes are managing money and economic wellbeing, cooking for themselves and others, (including helping to run our onsite café), home and plant care, reading and using transport timetables, and paying in shops.

-It is our aim that all pupils learn to love Maths, appreciate its usefulness and leave school confident and able to use Maths to achieve their goals and be independent, confident and resilient young adults.
+It is our aim that all pupils learn to appreciate maths usefulness in the real world and leave school confident and able to use Maths to be independent, confident and resilient young adults.

 Your browser is out-of-date!